How to Draw a Pencil — Easy Step-by-Step Guide

 - 1

 Lightly sketch a long, thin rectangle on your paper to represent the main body of the pencil.
-This will be your guide.
+This will be your guide, so use a light touch with your HB pencil, ensuring the lines are easily erasable.
+Think of this as the central axis around which the rest of the pencil will be built.

 - 2

 At one end of the rectangle, draw a slightly wider, tapered shape to form the pencil's tip.
-Think of a cone.
+This should resemble a cone or a sharp point, extending from the rectangle.
+Ensure the base of the cone connects smoothly to the end of your initial rectangle.

 - 3